Lucy Webb Hayes: First Lady of the United States

 The presidential election of 1876 was one of the most controversial in the country's history.
 Hayes was not declared the winner until March 1, 1877, five months after Election Day.
 The declaration was so delayed that the Hayes family boarded a train to Washington without being sure if Rutherford was the president elect.
 The next morning, March 2, they were awakened near Harrisburg to receive the news that Congress had finally declared Hayes President of the United States.

 In the early days of Rutherford's administration, the North's military occupation of the South and the Reconstruction era came to an end.

 Restoration funds for the White House were unavailable when they first moved in, so Lucy retrieved old furniture from the attic and rearranged things to hide the holes in the carpets and drapes.
 According to executive assistant William Cook, "any really good things owed their preservation to this energetic lady."

 By the time of Rutherford's inauguration, the position of First Lady was an increasingly prominent one.
 There were growing numbers of female journalists in the late nineteenth century.
 Female reporters devoted much of their time and energy to covering the most visible woman in America: the First Lady.
 The attention began after Rutherford's inauguration, with the New York Herald writing "Mrs. Hayes is a most attractive and lovable woman.
 She is the life and soul of every party ...
 For the mother of so many children she looks ... youthful."

-Lucy Hayes was the first wife of a President to be widely referred to as the First Lady by the press, when Mary Clement Ammes referred to the "First Lady" in a newspaper column about the inauguration.
+Lucy Hayes was the first wife of a President to be widely referred to as the First Lady by the press, when Mary C. Ames referred to the "First Lady" in a newspaper column about the inauguration.
 Advances in printing technology meant that a wide audience saw sketches of the new First Lady from the 1877 inauguration.

 At this time it was not the custom for a president's wife to have a staff of social assistants and, unlike some previous First Ladies, Lucy had no adult daughters to help shoulder the workload.
 Lucy depended on nieces, cousins, and daughters of friends to help with social events, and these young ladies also helped enliven the Hayes White House.

 Lucy was fond of animals.
 A cat, a bird, two dogs, and a goat joined the Hayes family in residence at the White House.

 In 1879, The Washington Post described Lucy's dress at the White House New Year's Reception, "The dress of Mrs. Hayes was at once simple and elegant ...
 With accustomed good taste she wore no jewelry, and the white plume in her black hair fell gracefully in drooping folds."